 That isn’t always easy.
 The whiskey bubble of the 1960’s and 1970’s was a hard earned lesson for many distilleries, and a perfect illustration of market forces in action.
 In the Mad-Men-1950’s, whiskey was in short supply with distilleries unable to make enough to meet the rampant demand.
 As a result, those distilleries started churning out new whiskey, stocking it in their cellars expecting to turn a huge profit in a few years.
 The problem was that by the time the whiskey was ready, the market had shunned whiskey in favor of vodka and demand plummeted.
 Distilleries were left with huge quantities of whiskey for which they had no buyer, a massive liability and expense, and many of them would never financially recover.

 Here in 2020, the whiskey manufacturers find themselves in a similar situation to the 1950’s.
 There’s a massive demand for whiskey in the market and, while whiskey in general is doing well, there are specific brands that are doing better than others.
 The whiskey drinking public seems much better educated about their spirits these days and, as a result, the more highly-esteemed distilleries are selling out almost as soon as the spirit hits the shelves.
-One such example is Pappy Van Winkle, highly prized for the spirits produced and aged at the Stitzel-Weller distillery.

 The Normal Whiskey Aging Process

 Whiskey, made the traditional way, is a time capsule in a bottle.
 It’s a product that was grown, distilled, and barreled at a specific point in time (typically, many years in the past).
 Some distillers never even get to enjoy the fruits of their labor once they put the whiskey in the barrel, sending it into the future for future generations to enjoy instead.
 You can almost feel the fingerprint of the people who made it when you open these bottles.